July 1-31, 2025

-Fairfax County Public Library and the Fairfax Library Foundation invite school-age youth (grades 3-6), teens (grades 7-12) and adults (18+) to participate in our second annual "The World We Write" short story writing contest.
+Fairfax County Public Library and the Fairfax Library Foundation invites school-age youth (grades 3-6), teens (grades 7-12) and adults (18+) to participate in our third annual "The World We Write" short story writing contest.
 Use one of the prompts to write a 250-word story.

 Writing Prompts